-To this end, the overall objectives of the the workshop include, helping participants to:
+To this end, the objectives of the workshop include, helping participants to:

-- 1. Understand the terms "sex" and "gender" and appreciate the overlapping and discrete impact of sex and gender on health; - Recognize gender differences that may affect HIV/AIDS awareness; - 3.
-Examine the role of gender in the HIV/AIDS pandemic in terms of prevention, care, treatment, support and mitigation of impact; - 4.
-Gain a basic understanding of gender-based analysis and practice it (GBA); - 5.
-Move from GBA in theory to its application in their own practices and policies
+- 1. Understand the terms "sex" and "gender"; - 2.
+Appreciate the overlapping and discrete impact of sex and gender on health; - 3.
+Recognize sex and gender differences that may affect health and wellness, broadly defined; - 4.
+Gain a basic understanding of gender-based analysis (GBA) and practice it.

-Rationale for the Workshop Format: Scenarios
+Rationale for the Workshop Format: A Stepped Approach to GBA

-The scenarios that comprise this workshop are research-based, and have factual components as well as imaginative narrative elements.
-We recommend that the facilitator avoid engaging in debate over the likelihood or construction of the scenarios presented as this would be a distraction from the objectives of the workshop.
-In our experience, it can sometimes be used as a means to avoid grappling with the real impact of sex and gender in the HIV/AIDS pandemic.
-If participants request further information about the research that informs the scenarios, they should be directed to the ACEWH website, which will contain references to the background documents upon which the scenarios are based.
+The exercise that forms the basis of the workshop is founded on research, but it has factual components as well as imaginative narrative elements.
+We recommend that the facilitator avoid engaging in debate over the likelihood or construction of the narrative elements, as well as the validity/source of data.
+In our experience, this behaviour can sometimes be used as a means to avoid grappling with the real impact of sex and gender on health and wellness and in society more generally.
+It is also a distraction from the objectives of the workshop and may compromise the learning environment.
+If participants request further information about the research that informs the exercise, they should be directed to the resource pages in the workshop folder, to the resource binders at the workshop, and/or to the ACEWH website.